whalebone/wb-docs/en/local_resolver.rst

    Blocking Page - Whalebone Resolver is being used

-In case you come across the following page below, it means that the request was not blocked and thus a Whalebone resolver is not being used.
+In case you come across the page below, it means that the request was not blocked and thus a Whalebone resolver is not being used.
 Please review your settings and if the issue persists, please contact support.

 .. figure:: ./img/testing-page.png